tcltk/tcl/doc/markdown/file.md

 : Returns all of the characters in *name* after and including the last dot in the last element of *name*.
 If there is no dot in the last element of *name* then returns the empty string.

 **file home** ?*username*?
-: If no argument is specified, the command returns the home directory of the current user.
+: [If no argument is specified, the command returns the home directory of the current user.
 This is generally the value of the **$HOME** environment variable except that on Windows platforms backslashes in the path are replaced by forward slashes.
-An error is raised if the **$HOME** environment variable is not set.
+An error is raised if the **$HOME** environment variable is not set.]{version="TIP602"}

     If *username* is specified, the command returns the home directory configured in the system for the specified user.
 Note this may be different than the value of the **$HOME** environment variable even when *username* corresponds to the current user.
 An error is raised if the *username* does not correspond to a user account on the system.